mmmovania/CUDA_Spring2023/README.md

 Week 9 focuses on the third parallel pattern that is histogram.
 We talk about four different strategies for computing the histogram.
 These strategies are given in four examples: [Strategy 1](Week9/Histogram_Strategy_1.ipynb), [Strategy 2](Week9/Histogram_Strategy_2.ipynb), [Strategy 3](Week9/Histogram_Strategy_3.ipynb) and [Strategy 4](Week9/Histogram_Strategy_4.ipynb).

+## Week 10

+Week 10 will be focusing on SpMV formats.
+We will look at the stardard data formats for use in Sparse Matrix Vector multiplication.
+The example implementation is shared in [SpMV_Formats](Week10/SpMV_Formats.ipynb).

 # Contributors

 <a href="https://github.com/mmmovania/CUDA_Spring2023/graphs/contributors">